crossfilter/crossfilter/README.md

 Since most interactions only involve a single dimension, and then only small adjustments are made to the filter values, incremental filtering and reducing is significantly faster than starting from scratch.
 Crossfilter uses sorted indexes (and a few bit-twiddling hacks) to make this possible, dramatically increasing the perfor­mance of live histograms and top-K lists.
 Crossfilter is available under the [Apache License](/square/crossfilter/blob/master/LICENSE).

+This is a community-maintained fork of the original [square/crossfilter](https://github.com/square/crossfilter) library.

 Want to learn more?
 [See the wiki.](https://github.com/crossfilter/crossfilter/wiki)

 ## Gallery of Community Examples